Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Lessons learned and Future Research Directions

 \subsubsection{Lessons learned}

-Existing AI methodologies can provide prediction/classification for future 6G-based applications such as healthcare, Industry 5.0, CAV, smart grid, multi-sensory XR applications, smart governance, and online advertising to help make decisions in real-time.
-The decision-taking in mission-critical applications such as healthcare, smart grid, and smart governance should be done very carefully as it may result in loss of properties and lives and cause significant danger.
-However, the black-box nature of the AI-based algorithms makes it very difficult for the decision-makers to trust the results of these algorithms as they lack justification/explanation.
-The explanation should be technologically aware and thoroughly address the ethical, legal and societal questions.
-To address these issues, XAI will be essential in future 6G-based applications (especially healthcare, autonomous driving, smart governance) to trust, understand, and improve the accountability of the decisions made by the AI-based algorithms.
-It will help instil confidence in the end-users as they can understand the decision-making process of these algorithms.
-However, several key challenges and open issues need to be addressed to realise the full potential of XAI in the 6G based applications which are discussed below.
+Existing AI methodologies can provide prediction/classification for future 6G-based applications such as healthcare, Industry 5.0, CAV, smart grid, multi-sensory XR applications, and smart governance to help make decisions in real-time.
+Decision-taking in mission-critical applications such as healthcare, smart grid, and smart governance should be done very carefully as it may result in the loss of properties and lives and cause significant danger.
+However, the black-box nature of AI-based algorithms makes it very difficult for decision-makers to trust the results of these algorithms as they lack justification/explanation.
+The explanation should be technologically aware and thoroughly address the ethical, legal, and societal questions.
+To address these issues, XAI will be essential in future 6G-based applications (especially healthcare, autonomous driving, and smart governance) to trust, understand, and improve the accountability of the decisions made by AI-based algorithms.
+It will help instil confidence in end-users as they can understand the decision-making process of these algorithms.
+However, several key challenges and open issues need to be addressed to realise the full potential of XAI in the 6G-based applications which are discussed below.